 What is, or has been, the number one wish on your health list?
 Let me guess, does it have to do with losing weight?
-I know, that must be it, because 9 out of 10 people consider themselves overweight, or “fat” (which is so wrong, let me tell you) and follow everything they can in order to lose a few pounds.
+I know, that must be it, because 9 out of 10 people consider themselves overweight, or “fat” (which is so wrong, let me tell you).
+They follow everything they can to lose a few pounds to become “acceptable” and get rid of the tag that others label them with.

-The world is not kind to people, either.
-The body shaming taunts must have wounded your spirits, and your self-esteem must have suffered badly, isn’t it?
+The world is not kind to thin people, either.
+The body shaming taunts wound our spirits, and our self-esteem suffers badly.

 I have a high metabolism, that means, the food that I eat gets converted into energy at a faster rate and hence doesn’t get converted into fat.
 So, however much I eat, multiple times in a day, it hardly shows!